 To counter the confusion that comes hand-in-hand with a host of logoed “shop-in-shops”, Fashion Lab is modelled with uniform fixtures and fittings – the only variety comes from a choice of colour finish.
 Branding is kept to a minimum on plain walls, and the floor is of cast concrete to enhance the industrial feel.

-The new Fashion Lab Helen David, Harrods' fashion director of womenswear, oversaw this development which it's hoped will revolutionise the way customers shop.
+Helen David, Harrods' fashion director of womenswear, oversaw this development which it's hoped will revolutionise the way customers shop.
 “I think people get pre-conceived ideas about what brands are and at this price I think shop-fit really influences the perception of a brand,” says David.
 Anyone who has been overwhelmed by the jarring decors of cheek-by-jowl brands will understand the sentiment.

 David anticipates that any initial disorientation the lack of obvious division may cause will actually be a positive and lead to customers shopping with fewer pre-conceptions and brand prejudices than they might elsewhere.
 “Take All Saints – its shop fit is quite full-on,” she says diplomatically.
 “Some people might love that but it might turn others off completely.
 What we wanted to do was create a clean environment where you notice the product.
 You're not thinking about your surroundings, you're thinking: 'I love that jacket'.”